 The w88 online casino commenced with a land acknowledgment by College of Liberal Arts Dean Debra Moddelmog and opening prayer by Newe Elder Mary McCloud.
 Several times during the w88 online casino, speakers reminded the audience that the University campus sits on the traditional homelands of the Numu (Northern Paiute), Wašiw (Washoe), Newe (Western Shoshone), Nuwu (Southern Paiute) peoples.

 Harjo, a Cheyenne citizen of the Cheyenne and Arapaho Tribes, born in her Treaty territory in El Reno, Oklahoma, also is Hotvlkvlke Mvskokvlke of Nuyakv Ground, raised on Muscogee Nation Reservation allotted farmland.
-A writer, curator and policy advocate, she has developed landmark laws and led campaigns for w88 online casino peoples’ inherent sovereignty and human rights, protecting cultural, historic and sacred places and recovering over one million acres of land.
+A writer, curator and policy advocate, she has developed landmark laws and led campaigns for Indigenous peoples’ inherent sovereignty and human rights, protecting cultural, historic and sacred places and recovering over one million acres of land.

 “w88 online casino recognizes one native people,” Harjo said in her opening remarks.
 “It recognizes the kinship of families."